medrimonia/PFA-Nethack/scripts/README.md

 The script _game\_runner.sh_ has been created to run massive games with one bot.
 It will launch a certain number of games and insert the results in a database.

-In order to allow multiple exection of game runner to run simultaneously, and also to allow developers to recompile bots and nethack while a script is running, all necessary datas are copied to a new folder in _/tmp/_.
+In order to allow multiple executions of game runner to run simultaneously, and also to allow developers to recompile bots and nethack while a script is running, all necessary datas are copied to a new folder in _/tmp/_.